 IBM Cloud Private with OpenShift

 IBM® and Red Hat have partnered to provide a joint solution that uses IBM Cloud Private and OpenShift.
-You can deploy IBM certified software containers running on IBM Cloud Private onto Red Hat OpenShift.
+You can now deploy IBM certified software containers that are running on IBM Cloud Private onto Red Hat OpenShift.

 When you install IBM Cloud Private with OpenShift, IBM Cloud Private provides the IBM Cloud Private experience, management, and operations for applications and uses OpenShift's Kubernetes and Docker registry that is already installed by Red Hat.

-Similar to IBM Cloud Private, OpenShift is a container platform that is built on top of Kubernetes.
+Similar to IBM Cloud Private, OpenShift is a container platform built on top of Kubernetes.
 You can install IBM Cloud Private with OpenShift by using the IBM Cloud Private installer for OpenShift.

-- Supports Linux® x86_64 platform in offline only installation mode
+- Supports Linux® 64-bit platform in offline only installation mode

 - Single-master configuration